SH7010 - Health Protection: Principles and Practice (2021/22)

 On completion of this module students will be able to:

-1. Demonstrate a systematic understand and critical awareness of key concepts, principles and practice of health protection
+1. Demonstrate a systematic understanding and critical awareness of the key concepts, principles and practice of Health Protection

 2. Discuss the societal and structural determinants of communicable diseases

 3. Evaluate prevention and control measures of communicable diseases and environmental hazards

 4. Apply approaches to emergency preparedness, resilience, and response to different scenarios, making sound judgments and communicating decisions clearly to specialist and non-specialist audiences